User Experience: How to Improve Website Scannability

 Scannability: Principle and Practice

-How to Make User Interface Readable
+How to Make a User Interface Readable

 Scanning Patterns on the Web Are Optimized for the Current Task